 Strong jobs driver for Rhineland-Palatinate

-Since January 2009, the state of Rhineland-Palatinate is the majority owner and holds an 82.5 pre cent stake in the company Flughafengesellschaft Frankfurt-Hahn GmbH.
+Since August 2017, the HNA Airport Group GmbH is the majority owner and holds an 82.5 percent stake in the company Flughafengesellschaft Frankfurt-Hahn GmbH.
 The state of Hesse holds the remaining 17.5 per cent.
-The location is a real driver of jobs: More than 3,000 people are directly employed at the site, and a total of around 11,000 jobs are linked to the presence of the airport.
+The location is a real driver of jobs: More than 2,000 people are directly employed at the site.